You are here: Home > Departments > Safety Department

 Safety Department

-Director of Public Safety
+Dave Byrnes, Director of Safety

 safety@parmaheightsoh.gov

 The Director of Public Safety oversees the Police and Fire Departments.
 Public safety is a high priority for the City of Parma Heights and our safety forces are committed to providing the residents with superior service.
-In a recent survey, both police and fire departments had the best response times in Cuyahoga County (under four minutes).

 The Safety Director is also responsible for the following:

-• Abandoned Vehicles- To report any abandoned (junk) vehicles please call the safety department.
+Abandoned Vehicles- To report any abandoned (junk) vehicles please call the Safety Department.

-• Solicitor Permits-All solicitor permits are issued by the Department of Public Safety.
-Anyone soliciting in our city must wear a yellow badge issued by the Safety Director.
+- badge issued by the Safety Director.
 If you would like a “NO SOLICITORS OR PEDDLERS” window sticker for your front door you can stop by the Safety Department at City Hall during business hours.
 All solicitors are told not to knock at any homes bearing this sticker.
 If this sticker is posted on your door and a solicitor knocks you may call the Police Department at the non-emergency number (440.884.1234).

 For the safety of our residents there is no on street parking between the hours of 3 AM-6 AM.
 No tractor-trailers are allowed to park between sunset and sunrise anywhere in the city.